 Dioxins are not voluntarily produced substances.
 In fact, they mostly derive from natural combustion processes (such as forest fires or gas emissions from volcanoes) or from specific human activities such as waste incineration or industrial production processes.
 Currently, changes in the production methods of industrial plants and, above all, in waste incineration techniques, have greatly reduced the release of dioxins into the environment.

-This was possible because the dioxins, belonging to the class of persistent organic pollutants (known as POPs from the English persistent organic pollutants), have a high chemical stability (that is to say that they are difficult to degrade), they are not easily dissolved in water. and, having characteristics similar to fatty substances, they are able to remain for quite a long time both in the environment and inside organisms, including the human body, where they are mainly located in the fatty tissue (adipose): to eliminate 50% of a dose of dioxins it takes more than 10 years.
-Furthermore, these chemicals are able to spread easily in the environment, reaching distances even very far from the place of release.
+This could happen because the dioxins, belonging to the class of persistent organic pollutants (known as POPs from the English persistent organic pollutants), have a high chemical stability (that is to say that they hardly degrade), they are not easily dissolved in water. and, having characteristics similar to fatty substances, they are able to remain for quite a long time both in the environment and inside organisms, including the human body, where they are mainly located in the fatty tissue (adipose): to eliminate 50% of a dioxin dose it takes more than 10 years.
+Furthermore, these chemicals are able to spread easily in the environment, even reaching very far distances from the place of release.
 They are therefore present everywhere on Earth, even in extreme and isolated areas of our planet, such as the poles.

 Sources of exposure and levels in humans